Guy Fawkes

-History Facts for Kids – Where did Guy Fawkes come from?
+History Facts – Where did Guy Fawkes come from?

 Under the rule of James 1st, English Catholics had been persecuted for many years.
 The 12 Gunpowder Plot conspirators believed that violent action was warranted to end this persecution.
 By blowing up the Houses of Parliament it was intended that they would kill the King, maybe even the Prince of Wales, and the Members of Parliament who were making life difficult for the Catholics.